puhitaku/go-itertools/README.md

 ### Remarks

-- Currently (2020/11/12), go2go does not recognize the suffix `*_test` in package name.
-This is why they belong to "main" package so far and are put in the root directory.
+- Currently (2020/11/30), go2go does not recognize the suffix `*_test` in package name.
+This is why they belong to "main" package so far.

 ### itertools: infinite iterators